 The only concept we took as a primitive in the sphere of thought and did not take as one of the composites of the Second Concept is TM (transmits a datum).
 That is because it fully belongs to the sphere of thought and therefore we cannot attribute it or its inverse to all the objects in our world.
 This omission does not impede the completeness of the theory since this concept is epistemological, and only epistemological, and therefore is not required for the building of a metaphysic.
-Admittedly, one can say that the same is true for the concepts of "decided" and "given," and that they too are subjective in essence.
+Admittedly, one can say that the same is true for the concepts of ‟decided” and ‟given,” and that they too are subjective in essence.
 But that is not correct because their union indeed captures any object (and they are helpful as second order predicates for the description of concepts and boundaries).

-Now let us see how we can build the general concept of the second metaphysic by all these.
+Now let us see how we can build the general concept of the Second Metaphysic by all these.

-The general concept of the second metaphysic, or the Second Concept
+The general concept of the Second Metaphysic, or the Second Concept

-We can now define the general concept of the second metaphysic, also known as the Second Concept.
-This concept is, as said above, the intersection of the primitive concepts that capture every object in our world beyond the foundational concepts of the first metaphysic, and therefore it is the constitutive concept of the order of our world.
+We can now define the general concept of the Second Metaphysic, also known as the Second Concept.
+This concept is, as said above, the intersection of the primitive concepts that capture every object in our world beyond the foundational concepts of the First Metaphysic, and therefore it is the constitutive concept of the order of our world.
 The list of concepts from which we are supposed to build the Second Concept is the list of primitive concepts declared in this section, minus TM that belongs to epistemology alone.
 These are in fact the concepts just enumerated in the previous subchapter.
 In view of our analysis above, they are all irreducible.
 We will only have to add the Primeval Concept to them.

 Now we can build the Second Concept, which I have already named GKM2.
 In accordance with the above, it will be defined as follows: